CorpGlory/cgtools/README.md

 # CGTools

 A small set of extensions for common structures.
-`prototype` is used here and it might not work with other libs It is a lib for us :)
+`prototype` is used here and it might not work with other libs.

+It is a lib for us :)

 # Installation